-1. Introduction
+Introduction

-- 1.1 These "Arrangements" came into effect on 1 July 2012 detail the process for making a complaint that an elected or co-opted member of Colchester Borough Council or of a parish council, town council or community council (referred to as a parish council in this document) within the Borough of Colchester has failed to comply with the Councillors' Code of Conduct.
-It also sets out how the Borough Council will deal with allegations of a failure to comply with the Councillors' Code of Conduct. - 1.2 Under Section 28(6) and (7) of the Localism Act 2011, the Borough Council must have in place "Arrangements" under which allegations that a member or co-opted member of the Borough Council or of a parish council within the Borough of Colchester, has failed to comply with Councillors' Code of Conduct can be investigated and decisions made on such allegations. - 1.3 Such Arrangements must provide for the Borough Council to appoint at least 1 Independent Person, whose views must be sought by the Borough Council before it takes a decision on an allegation which it has decided shall be investigated, and whose views can be sought by the Borough Council at any other stage, or by a member or a member or co-opted member of a parish council against whom an allegation has been made.
-Both members and co-opted members are referred to as Councillors in this document for ease of reference.
+- 1.1 These "Arrangements" set out how you may make a complaint that an elected or co-opted member of Colchester Borough Council or of a parish council, town council or community council (referred to as a parish council in this document) within the Borough of Colchester has failed to comply with the Councillors' Code of Conduct, and sets out how the Borough Council will deal with allegations of a failure to comply with the Councillors' Code of Conduct. - 1.2 Under Section 28(6) and (7) of the Localism Act 2011, the Borough Council must have in place "Arrangements" under which allegations that a member or co-opted member of the Borough Council or of a parish council within the Borough of Colchester, has failed to comply with Councillors' Code of Conduct can be investigated and decisions made on such allegations. - 1.3 Such Arrangements must provide for the Borough Council to appoint at least 1 Independent Person, whose views must be sought by the Borough Council before it takes a decision on an allegation which it has decided shall be investigated, and whose views can be sought by the Borough Council at any other stage, or by a member or a member or co-opted member of a parish council against whom an allegation has been made.
+Both members and co-opted members are referred to as councillors in this document for ease of reference.